aliburkemper12/inventory-system-piston/README.md

 Displays items that have a low quantity in red.
 (Quantity alert number is changed by the user and is unqiue to every item).

+User tab that allows user to change username or password.

 There is a login page that requires a username and password.
 Only the admin account can add or delete users.
 All passwords are hashed and salted using werkzeug.security and stored in a SQL table.
 All views besides the login are protected, and admin only pages require the admin role to view.